 By investing in collective investment vehicles indirectly through the Subfund, the investor will bear not only his proportionate share of the management fee of the Subfund, but also indirectly, the management and administration expenses of the underlying collective investment vehicles.
 In the case of investment in closed-ended investment vehicles, shares may at times be acquired only at market prices representing premiums to their net asset values.
 Shares of such collective investment vehicles will be valued at their last available stock market value.
-Closed-ended investment vehicles which are not subject in their country of origin to permanent supervision by a supervisory authority set up by law in order to ensure the protection of investors may expose the Subfund investing in them to additional risks than if they were investing in collective investment vehicles established in other jurisdictions more protective of the investors (for instance, less frequent opportunities for disposal, delayed payment or non-receipt of settlement monies, or less protective judicial structures).
+Closed-ended investment vehicles which are not subject in their country of origin to permanent supervision by a supervisory authority set up by law in order to ensure the protection of investors may expose the Subfund investing in them to additional risks than if they were investing in collective investment vehicles for disposal, delayed payment or non-receipt of settlement monies, or less protective judicial structures).

-The Subfund may invest in shares of collective investment schemes including exchange traded funds, closed-ended funds and UCITS - collectively, underlying funds.
+The Subfund may invest in shares of collective investment schemes including exchange traded funds, closedended funds and UCITS - collectively, underlying funds.
 These funds may be advised or sub-advised by the Portfolio Manager, an affiliate manager or by an unaffiliated manager.
 The ability of the Subfund to invest in shares of an underlying fund or funds to achieve its investment objective may be directly related to the ability of the underlying funds to meet their investment objectives.
 The Subfund will be exposed to the risks to which the underlying funds are exposed.
 These risks may include liquidity risk where the ability of the Subfund to meet the liquidity requirements of its investment is directly linked to the ability of the underlying funds to meet their liquidity requirements.